laipn/company-fit/README.md

 - [ ] Assesee had good understooding why the re-org was necessary
 - [ ] N/A

-**Question**: "What was the stated goal in your last re-org?"
+**Question**: "What was the stated goal in your last re-org?

 - [ ] To better align with a business need
 - [ ] No explicit goal was stated
 - [ ] Implicit goal was inferred <_Provide details_>
 - [ ] Other. <_Provide details_>

+**Follow up** if no stated goal:  "If there was no stated goal, did the re-org involve any kind of post-mortem on why the previos organization failed?"

+*Background*

+Constant re-orgs are a sign of bad management as it indicates that teams were not able to organically self-organize to resolve a problem.
+Similarly in SREs if a service is constantly failing SLOs an incident is often declared which requires a [blame-free](https://sre.google/sre-book/postmortem-culture/) Post-Mortem.
+The same is rarely true for re-orgs or failure-to-deliver in general.

-**Follow Up**: "What were the success criteria to determine if the re-org was successful?"
+**Follow Up** if there was a stated goal: "What were the success criteria to determine if the re-org was successful?"

 - [ ] No criteria
 - [ ] Qualitative success criteria. <_Provide Details_>
 - [ ] Quantifiable success criteria (KPI). <_Provide Details_>

 ## Personal Ethics